What Is an AC Recharge?

 First American HVAC Coverage

-If you’re worried about potential problems that can arise with home systems such as your HVAC, consider investing in a home protection plan.
-First American home warranty plans can cover many major home appliances and systems, including air conditioning systems, which can help protect your budget when breakdowns happen.
+If you’re worried about potential problems that can arise with home systems such as your HVAC, invest in a home protection plan to protect your budget when breakdowns happen.
+First American offers plans that can cover many major home appliances and systems, including air conditioning.

-And if your home warranty plan includes HVAC coverage and you suddenly have to deal with home AC recharge costs, keep in mind that First American home warranties have no limits on the amount or cost of refrigerant needed to get units that use R-22 (Freon) working again, which can save you money.
+Plus, if your home warranty plan includes HVAC coverage, you can save money if you need to deal with home AC recharge costs unexpectedly.
+First American offers plans with no limits on the amount or cost of refrigerant needed to get units that use R-22 (Freon) working again.
 Learn more about what our home warranties cover and get a home warranty quote.

 The contents of this article are provided for general guidance only.
 First American Home Warranty does not assume any responsibility for losses or damages as a result of using this information.